AtsushiSakai/PythonRobotics/README.md

 - mypy (for type check)

-- Sphinx (for document generation)
+- sphinx (for document generation)

 - pycodestyle (for code style check)